-Oa Describe ti le primary energy input: (Cr ieck one ma iiii category ari и, п аррпсавте, , one subcategory) Biomas ss (specify) ⊠ R enewable resou ırces (specify) Geothermal □ L andfill gas ☐ Hydro pov er - river Fossil fuel (specify) □ N Nanure digester gas ☐ Hydro pov er - tidal ☐ Coal (not waste) □ N Municipal solid waste ☐ Hydro pov ver - wave ☐ Fuel oil/diesel □ S ewage digester gas ⊠ Solar - pho tovoltaic ☐ Natural gas (not waste □ V Vood ☐ Solar - the rmal Other fossil fuel ther biomass (describe on page 19) ☐ Wind (describe on page 19) Waste (specify type below in line 6 b) wable resource on page 19) e Other (describe on page 19) 6b If you spec ified "waste" as the primary energy inp ut in line 6a, in dicate the type of waste fuel used: (check one) ☐ Waste e fuel listed in 18 C.F.R. § 29.
-2.202(b) (sp ecify one of the following) Anthracite culm produced prior to July y 23, 1985 Anthracite refuse that has ash content of 45 percent heat content of 6,000 Btu or le ess per pound and has an average Bituminous coal refuse tha average ash content of 25 ent of 9,500 Bt u per pound or less and has an ıpar determined to be waste by the United non-Federa States Departr I or non-Indian nent of the Inte lands outside n Indian lands that has been erior's Bureau of Land Management of BLM's jurisdiction, provided that mined by BLM to be waste (BLM) or that is located on non-Federal or non-Indian lands outside of BLM's jur the applicant shows that the latter coal is an extension of that determined by Bl Coal refuse produced on Federal lands or on Indian lands that has been determ BLM or that is located on non-Federal or non-Indian lands outside of BLM's juris applicant shows that the latter is an extension of that determined by BLM to be of BLM's jurisdiction, provided that Lignite produced in associations as a result of such a mining he production of montan wax and lignite that becomes exposed Gaseous fuels (except natu ıral gas and synthetic gas f om coal) (desc ribe on page 19) ural gas; in e gas meets the requirements of 18 erials necessary to demonstrate Materials that a governme nt agency h as certified for disposal by cor nbustion (describe on page 19) Heat from exothermic reac tions (desci ribe on page 19) Residual heat (describe on page 19 Used rubber tires] Plastic ma aterials ☐ Refinery o off-gas Petroleum coke facilit Miscellaneo us section start ing on page 19 in the absence of the qualifying e; include a discussion of the fuel's cility industry) 6с energy inp d percentag e of the total av verage annual e of Btu/h for the following fossil fuel energy input to the facility (18 C.F.R.
-92.202(m)).
+Oa Describe ti le primary energy input: (Cr ieck one ma iiii category ari и, п аррпсавте, , one subcategory) Biomas ss (specify) ⊠ R enewable resou ırces (specify) Geothermal □ L andfill gas ☐ Hydro pov er - river Fossil fuel (specify) □ N Nanure digester gas ☐ Hydro pov er - tidal ☐ Coal (not waste) □ N Municipal solid waste ☐ Hydro pov ver - wave ☐ Fuel oil/diesel □ S ewage digester gas ⊠ Solar - pho tovoltaic ☐ Natural gas (not wast □ V Vood ☐ Solar - the rmal Other fossil fuel ther biomass (describe on page 19) ☐ Wind (describe on page 19) Waste (specify type below in line 6 b) wable resource on page 19) e Other (describe on page 19) 6b If you spec ified "waste" as the primary energy inp ut in line 6a, in dicate the type of waste fuel used: (check one) Waste fuel listed in 18 C.F.R. § 292.202(b) (specify one of the following) Anthracite culm produced prior to July y 23, 1985 Anthracite refuse that has ash content of 45 percent heat content of 6,000 Btu or le ess per pound and has an average Bituminous coal refuse tha average ash content of 25 ent of 9,500 Bt u per pound or less and has an ıpar determined to be waste by the United non-Federa States Departr I or non-Indian nent of the Inte lands outside n Indian lands that has been erior's Bureau of Land Management of BLM's jurisdiction, provided that mined by BLM to be waste Liicigy iiipat Coal refuse produced on Federal lands or on Indian lands that has been determined to be waste by the BLM or that is located on non-Federal or non-Indian lands outside of BLM's jurisdiction, provided that applicant shows that the latter is an extension of that determined by BLM to be waste \Box Lignite produced in association with the production of montan wax and lignite that becomes exposed as a result of such a mining operation Gaseous fuels (except natu ıral gas and synthetic gas f om coal) (desc ribe on page 19) ural gas; in e gas meets the requirements of 18 erials necessary to demonstrate Materials that a governme nt agency h as certified for disposal by cor nbustion (describe on page 19) Heat from exothermic reac tions (desci ribe on page 19) [Residual heat (describe on page 19 Used rubber tires] Plastic ma aterials ☐ Refinery o off-gas Petroleum coke facilit Miscellaneo us section start ing on page 19 in the absence of the qualifying ; include a discussion of the fuel's cility industry) 6с energy inp d percentag e of the total av verage annual e of Btu/h for the following fossil fuel energy input to the facility (18 C.F.R 92.202(m)).
 Fuel nual average en out for specified Percentage of total annual energy input Natural gas • 0 Btu/h 0 % Oil-based fuels 0 Btu/h 0 % Coal 0 Btu/h 0 %